XP20/AlacrittyBackgroundAHK/README.md

 It works by minimizing other background windows when you focus alacritty.

-I perrsonally use alacritty in fullscreen mode achieved as follows:
+I perrsonally use alacritty in fullscreen mode, which is achieved with:

 ```yml
 window:
   startup_mode: Fullscreen
 ```

-Also be sure to disable dynamic title and set the title to alacritty:
+Also be sure to disable dynamic title and set the title to **Alacritty**:

 ```yml
 window: